fTrestour/katastema/README.md

 - `src/styles.css`: This is the source Tailwind CSS file where you can add and customize your styles.
 - `src/layout.tsx`: This file contains the base structure to render all your pages.
 It includes the meta header and other common elements shared across all pages.

+## Github Actions

+This project uses GitHub Actions to:
+- Test the build is not broken when pushing on any branch.
+- Create a release containing the built website in an archive file - both `.tar.gz` and `zip` - when pushing on `main`

 ## Getting Started

 ### Prerequisites